Silkbrush/theme-store/CONTRIBUTING.md

 will review your report then ask the theme creator to submit a patch as soon as possible.
 If this cannot be done within a reasonable timeframe, we may remove the theme from the store.

+If possible, please consider reporting the issue directly to the theme developer first.

+> [!CAUTION]
-**Please ensure any theme breakages are not caused by theme conflicts.** If you are unsure, try testing the theme on a clean profile without any other custom themes/CSS applied.
+> **Please ensure any theme breakages are not caused by theme conflicts.** If you are unsure, try testing
+> the theme on a clean profile without any other custom themes/CSS applied.

 ## Disclaimers
 ### AGPLv3 license